davidlarrimore/coca_help/README.md

 This project started as a fork from another project designed around a single page PHP Slim application to be put on shared hosting.
 It has now matured to include Test Automation and Continuous Integration principles.

+##Setup

+This project requires configuration files (See below) and data files (pulled from CauseVox).

+##Configuration

+This project requires configuration files (See below) and data files (pulled from CauseVox).

 ##Dependencies

 1. PHP 5.6 or greater
+2. Git
-2. phing
+3. phing
-3. Composer
+4. Composer
-4. pear (Net_FTP)
+5. pear (Net_FTP)
-5. bowerphp
+6. bowerphp

 ##Run locally